Sustainable

 BambooLogic pursues a business model that focuses on circularity, nature-inclusivity, and innovation.

 In addition to the known basic applications of bamboo, the fibres and wood are ideal alternatives to (tropical) hardwood and high-tech composite materials.
+But also the shoots which contain high amounts of silica are coveted by different chemical and beuaty & health care industries.

 SDG 11 – Sustainable cities and communities